BartMassey/hackaday-tutorial/README.md

   explicitly such that the center of the slot hits the center of the hole.
 I fixed this in my version.

-* The construction of the fillet in the
+* The construction of the fillet between the washer and foot part of the base should really be explicit in the sketch, given that it is fairly explicit in the book drawing.
+I tried to reproduce it accurately.

 * It is not obvious from the book drawing how the top of the flange piece should be shaped.
 I followed the tutorial's